henssenlab/TreeShapedRearrangements/README.md

 - `SVAnalyseSvabaBreakpoints.R` investigates sequence characteristics interchromosomal rearrangements calls by Svaba
 - `MemeAnalysis.sh` runs MEME on several breakpoint-associated sequences
 - `myHomology.R` obtains microhomology estimates for accurate breakpoint coordinates from the reference genome
+- `Repeats.R` tests for association of breakpoints with repetitive regions

 ### Contact
 If you have any questions concerning code or data, please do not hesitate to contact us at henssenlab@gmail.com.